ocplatest/MCW-SAP-HANA-on-Azure/README.md

 ### Hands-on Lab

+In this hands-on lab, you will step through the implementation of a single-node and highly-available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.

-In this hands-on lab, you will deploy stand-alone and highly-available SAP HANA environments in Azure by using Terraform and Ansible.
-Following each deployment, you will review the resulting configuration.
-For highly-available deployment, you will test several different failover scenarios in order to validate resiliency of the SAP HANA Pacemaker-based cluster
+After its completion, you will be able to perform single-node and highly-available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.

 ## Azure services and related products
 - SAP on Azure